hutchgrant/evergreen-scripts/README.md

 }
 ```

+As well make sure you modify/add the `homepage` value in package.json with the url to your github page

-Anytime you want to update the files being served on github pages, simply:
+Anytime you want to build/update the files being served on github pages, simply:

 ```
 npm run gh-pages